How long does it take to recover after a c-section?

 If you have any of the following symptoms contact your GP or call 111 straight away:

-- your pain relief is not keeping your pain under control, or your pain is getting worse
+- your pain relief is not keeping your pain under control or your pain is getting worse

-- your wound is red, swollen or painful
+- red, swollen or painful wound

-- vaginal bleeding is still heavy after a week or gets heavier – get help straight away if you also feel faint or dizzy, or your heartbeat is fast or ‘pounding’
+- vaginal bleeding that is still heavy after a week or gets heavier – get help straight away if you also feel faint or dizzy, or your heartbeat is fast or ‘pounding’

-Call 999 if you or your baby needs emergency medical help.
+Always call 999 if you or your baby needs emergency medical help.